Lockheed P-2 Neptune: "The Truculent Turtle"

-Loaded with fuel in extra tanks fitted in practically every spare space in the aircraft, "The Turtle" set out from Perth, Australia to the United States.
-With a crew of four (and a nine-month-old gray kangaroo, a gift from Australia for the National Zoo in Washington, D.C.) the aircraft set off on 9 September 1946, with a RATO (rocket-assisted takeoff).
-2 1/2 days (55h, 18m) later, "The Turtle" touched down in Columbus, Ohio after 11236.6 mi.
-It was the longest un-refueled flight yet beating the unofficial 10212 mi record set by the Japanese Tachikawa Ki-77.
-This would stand as the absolute unrefueled distance record until 1962 when it was beaten by a USAF Boeing B-52 Stratofortress, and would remain as a piston-engined record until 1986 when the Rutan Voyager broke it circumnavigating the globe.
-"The Turtle" is preserved at the National Museum of Naval Aviation at NAS Pensacola.
+Loaded with fuel in extra tanks fitted in practically every spare space in the aircraft, the Turtle set out from Perth, Australia, to the United States.
+With a crew of four (and a nine-month-old gray kangaroo, a gift from Australia for the National Zoo in Washington, DC) the aircraft set off on 9 September 1946, with a rocket-assisted takeoff.
+About 2 1/2 days (55 h, 18 m) later, the Turtle touched down in Columbus, Ohio, after 11236.6 mi.
+It was the longest unrefueled flight yet, beating the unofficial 10212 mi record set by the Japanese Tachikawa Ki-77.
+This stood as the absolute unrefueled distance record until 1962, when it was beaten by a USAF Boeing B-52 Stratofortress, and remained as a piston-engined record until 1986 when the Rutan Voyager broke it while circumnavigating the globe.
+The Turtle is preserved at the National Museum of Naval Aviation at NAS Pensacola.